YAGOTAGO/yagotago.github.io/_projects/Panet-Drip.md

 ## Description

 Planet Drip is an arcade inspired game where you navigate a space ship through hazardous terrain.
-Implemented using Java Swing required creating of custom GameObject classes and modular behavior interfaces such as IMovable and IHitbox.

-* Tech: Java Swing, Github
+* Tech: Java using Swing library, Github
 * Team: 2 people
 * Duration: 1 month